-- v.
-Should the LPO-buyer determine that the prices are not fair after comparing with other suppliers' prices, or if the End-User rejects the prices or rejects the goods or services offered for technical reasons, the End-User must confirm whether he/she still needs the goods or services.
+- Should the LPO-buyer determine that the prices are not fair after comparing with other suppliers' prices, or if the End-User rejects the prices or rejects the goods or services offered for technical reasons, the End-User must confirm whether he/she still needs the goods or services.
 If the goods or services are still needed, then the LPO-buyer approaches another supplier.
 In the case that no other supplier is found, the LPO-buyer may then create a shopping cart for the relevant procurement department to assist in sourcing the goods or services.
-If the requirement is no longer needed then the process is cancelled in which case the LPO-buyer files all documents and marks the file as cancelled. - vi.
-The LPO-buyer then creates a "LPO Order" (starting with a "43...." number) on SAP making reference to the Eskom General Conditions of Purchase and instruction on where to obtain it.
+If the requirement is no longer needed then the process is cancelled in which case the LPO-buyer files all documents and marks the file as cancelled. - The LPO-buyer then creates a "LPO Order" (starting with a "43...." number) on SAP making vi. reference to the Eskom General Conditions of Purchase and instruction on where to obtain it.
 He/she includes the address where the goods or services must be delivered.
 The LPO order will then be routed to the Cost Centre Manager via workflow for approval of the procurement. - vii.
-After approval of the procurement by the Cost Centre Manager, the LPO-buyer prints the order, signs it and forwards it to the supplier. - viii.
-The supplier must notify the LPO-buyer when delivery is going to take place.
-Once the goods or services have been delivered at the stipulated address, the LPO-buyer requests the End-User to do a quality inspection of the goods (if required) and to do a goods receipt in SAP.
+After approval of the procurement by the Cost Centre Manager, the LPO-buyer prints the order, signs it and forwards it to the supplier. - The supplier must notify the LPO-buyer when delivery is going to take place.
+Once the goods or viii. services have been delivered at the stipulated address, the LPO-buyer requests the End-User to do a quality inspection of the goods (if required) and to do a goods receipt in SAP.
 The relevant Materials Management department does a goods receipt in SAP if the order was delivered to the stores.
 The LPO-buyer cancels goods or services not received and returns damaged goods to the supplier.
 Where goods are partly delivered, a copy of the delivery documents is retained until the delivery is complete.
 Part-deliveries of the same order over an extended period of time are not permissible.
-Any part orders remaining after delivery must be cancelled and replaced by a new order (one delivery note for each LPO). - ix.
-The LPO-buyer must ensure that the total value of all deliveries for one single order remains below the threshold of R30 000, including VAT and all applicable taxes.
-Non-standard payment terms including upfront payments, partial payments, staggered payments or progress payments are not permitted. - x.
-The Supplier sends the invoice directly to Finance who will effect payment only after the goods receipt in SAP has been completed.
+Any part orders remaining after delivery must be cancelled and replaced by a new order (one delivery note for each LPO). - The LPO-buyer must ensure that the total value of all deliveries for one single order remains below ix. the threshold of R30 000, including VAT and all applicable taxes.
+Non-standard payment terms including upfront payments, partial payments, staggered payments or progress payments are not permitted. - The Supplier sends the invoice directly to Finance who will effect payment only after the goods X. receipt in SAP has been completed.
 Finance allocates the costs to the relevant cost centre.
-A three-way matching of the documents will be done automatically by the system.
-Any discrepancies will be followed up by Finance. - xi.
-The LPO-buyer must file all documents in a file for audit purposes.
+A threeway matching of the documents will be done automatically by the system.
+Any discrepancies will be followed up by Finance. - The LPO-buyer must file all documents in a file for audit purposes. xi. - The Risk and Governance Department will analyse monthly reports drawn from SAP to determine xii. compliance to the requirements of this Procedure with respect to LPOs.
+Any possible irregularities or breach of controls will be further investigated. - The Procurement Manager within the relevant procurement department may also run reports from xiii.
+SAP on a monthly basis to verify whether LPOs are being executed within the parameters as set out herein.
+Should the Procurement Manager determine that the same goods or services are being bought on a repetitive basis the Procurement Manager must allocate a request (PR) through to a Procurement Practitioner who must consolidate the requirements for purposes of a contract.